zevenet/kube-nftlb/README.md

 ## Project test: steps to follow

 1. Download the project locally in your computer and get inside the directory.
-Additionally, log into your terminal as root.
+In addition, log into your terminal as root.
 ```
 user@pc: git clone https://github.com/zevenet/kube-nftlb
 user@pc: cd kube-nftlb